-100 Women Who Care Mississauga gathers three times per year to raise money for local charities.
-Since its inception in April 2021, our Chapter has raised $58,000+ for Mississauga-based charities from only six Giving Circles.
+100 Women Who Care Mississauga is a community group that gathers three times per year to raise money for local charities.
+Since its inception in April 2021, our Chapter has raised over $84,200 for Mississauga-based charities from only seven Giving Circles.

 We bring together 100 women in Mississauga who care about local community causes and are committed to community service, for one hour three times per year.
 Members nominate local charities which have an immediate need, they are vetted according to our chapter’s guidelines, and three are chosen at random one week before each Giving Circle.
 At our meetings, the three charities present their cause and we vote to determine who will receive our entire collective donation.
 Then, that very night, we each write a cheque or e-transfer to the charity with the most votes.